LXShades/comp240_production/docs/press_kit.md

 After a few weeks, I stepped down from this position to instead focus on applying my programming skills.

 Platformers are a specialty of mine.
 The influence of my favourite platformers on the game is no secret to the team.
 My inspirations enable me to deliver silky-smooth and responsive character controls and provide useful feedback and ideas to the team.

+#### Tomas Mazurkevic
+Hello there, readers!
+I'm Tomas Mazurkevic, a programmer for this project.
+My main role was developing these dumb cats, as you could've seen from a short videos above.
+However, this was not the only job of mine.
+I was also helping fix small bugs and errors that were occuring all over the place throughout the development.

+2D platformers are one of my favourite type of games, however, working on a 3D platformer was an interesting and, of course, useful experience.
+My interest in artificial intelligence has been the core inspiration in developing this game.
+Although it has showed itself not in the best way I have gained a great amount of experience in this sphere and am ready to develop a properly smart AI!